Change Settings and Preferences in the Representative Console

 Changing Settings

 These instructions assume you are allowed to choose the settings used in your console.
 Settings enforced by your administrator appear marked with an asterisk and grayed out, and they are not locally configurable.
-See your administrator or the Administrative Guide representative console settings topic for more information.
+Please see your administrator or Manage Representative Console Settings for more information.

 Each console settings window includes a Restore Defaults button in the lower left corner of the window.
 Clicking the button returns all of your settings to the BeyondTrust default settings or to the default settings applied by your administrator, if any have been set.
 An alert dialog asks you to confirm that you wish to change to the defaults.
 Click Cancel if you wish to return to your locally saved preferences.